titom73/anta-malaga/README.md

 This repository is built to support demo about how to use [Arista Network Testing Automation](https://www.anta.ninja) framework.

-Repository is based on [containerlab](https://containerlab.dev/) for lab management, [eos-download](https://github.com/titom73/eos-downloader) for cEOS image management

-[Installation process](./docs/installation.md) is provided in this page.
-If required, your can [build your VM for the demo](vm-builder/README.md) on GCP or AWS using this terraform content.

 ## Available demo

 > **Note**